toddbu/pandoc_resume/markdown/resume-director.md

 ---------------

 **Director of Engineering:** [Apkudo, Inc](https://apkudo.com/) (August 2019 - December 2022)
-**_Technology_**: Node.js, Python, Docker, ECS, Postgres, JSON, SAML, JWT, FFmpeg/H.264, AWS, Robotics
+**_Technology_**: Node.js, Python, Java, Docker, ECS, Postgres, JSON, SAML, JWT, FFmpeg/H.264, AWS, Robotics

 Whenever you break your cell phone and bring it back to the store to get a new one, your old phone is sent to a facility that checks its condition and decides if it should be repaired, sold off to a third party, or recycled.
 As part of the evaluation process, the cell phone is sent through a line of robots that checks it for scratches and dents, after which all of the functions of the device are tested (touch display, cameras, speakers and microphone, etc).
 Building upon an existing R&D prototype, my team operationalized this equipment, enhanced it to add new testing capabilities, and significantly improved the throughput of the system.
 As the Director of Engineering, I hired and led the team that did this work.
 Not only did I oversee all work assignments and ensure that the work was completed in professional manner, but I also did most of the overarching design work myself.
 Once I had established design patterns that fit the needs of the system, I would then train my team on how to build upon it with their own designs.